aiforged/docs/docs/documents/index.md

     - Start single or batch processing; configure pre/post utilities as needed.
 - Verify
     - Review low‑confidence items via HITL; accept or correct extracted parameters.
+- Report on corrections
+    - Use the [HITL Corrections View](hitl-corrections-view.md) to understand where reviewers are correcting values most often and where workflows need tuning.
+- Monitor review and automation outcomes
+    - Use [Human Review & Straight-Through Processing](human-review-straight-through-processing.md) to monitor document journeys, review queues, straight-through rates, and operational outcomes.
 - Review and export
     - Inspect Results and DocumentData; export JSON, PDFs, or trigger integrations/webhooks.